weecology/DeepForest/docs/Evaluation.md

 ## Precision and Recall at a set IoU threshold.

 This was the original DeepForest metric, set a IoU = 0.4.
 This means that all predictions that overlap a ground truth box at IoU > 0.4 are true positives.
 As opposed to the torchmetrics above it is intuitive and matches downstream ecological tasks.
-The drawback is it coarse, does not fully reward the model for having high confidence scores on true positives.
+The drawback is it slow, coarse, does not fully reward the model for having high confidence scores on true positives.

 There is an additional difference between ecological object detection like tree crowns and traditional computer vision methods.
 Instead of a single or set of easy to differentiate ground truths, we could have 60 or 70 objects that overlap in an image.
 How to best assign each prediction to each ground truth?
 DeepForest uses the [hungarian matching algorithm](https://thinkautonomous.medium.com/computer-vision-for-tracking-8220759eee85) to assign predictions to ground truth based on maximum IoU overlap.
 This is slow compared to the methods above, and so isn't a good choice for running hundreds of times during model training see config["validation"]["val_accuracy_interval"] for setting the frequency of the evaluate callback for this metric.